creativenucleus/jamuary-2025-www/content/blog/2-code-hygiene.md

 It's a toy example, but the point is that you maybe you haven't intentionally named those variables the same and don't want them to interact.
 I've certainly gotten into a big hole more than once without `local`.
 It's super hard to figure out what's going wrong, so I scatter it everywhere.

-As a little bonus, `local` makes variables a little bit faster to access (unexpected but true... welcome to Lua-Lua-land!).
-More necessary if we're writing a demo, but we can also be a good citizen here, right?
+As a little bonus, `local` makes variables a faster to access (unexpected but true... welcome to Lua-Lua-land!).
+More necessary if we're needing performance for writing a demo, but we can also be a good citizen here, right?

 ### I Love a Good Function